mpitutorial/mpitutorial/tutorials/mpi-send-and-receive/index.md

 As expected, process one receives negative one from process zero.

 ## MPI ping pong program
 The next example is a ping pong program.
 In this example, processes use `MPI_Send` and `MPI_Recv` to continually bounce messages off of each other until they decide to stop.
-Take a look at ping_pong.c in the <a href="http://www.mpitutorial.com/lessons/mpi_send_recv.tgz">example code download</a>.
+Take a look at [ping_pong.c]({{ site.github.code }}/tutorials/mpi-send-and-receive/code/ping_pong.c).
 The major portions of the code look like this.

 ```cpp
 int ping_pong_count = 0;